chloehellberg/programming-selector/README.md

 ## Support and contact details

-_If you run into issues, please email chloe.hellberg@gmail.com which questions and concerns.
+_If you run into issues, please email chloe.hellberg@gmail.com with questions and concerns.
 Feel free to contribute to this code._

 ## Technologies Used